 Living in Manchester has its own perks.
-Located exactly in the middle of England, Mancunians, or people who resides in Manchester, has an easy access to other UK well-known cities by trains.
-As a student from other country far from the UK, I love exploring new places in other towns and in this blog-post I want to highlight three cities that are only less than an hour train-ride away from Manchester.
+Located exactly in the middle of England, Mancunians, or people who reside in Manchester, has easy access to other UK well-known cities by trains.
+As a student from another country far from the UK, I love exploring new places in other towns and in this blog-post I want to highlight three cities that are only less than an hour train ride away from Manchester.
 These cities are perfect for a short one-day getaway and surely not going to drain your pocket as well.

 First of all, there is Liverpool.
 Located on the west side of Manchester, Liverpool is only 30 minutes train ride from Manchester.
 Aside from its internationally-known football team, Liverpool is also famous for its waterfront and docks as it is located next to the River Mersey.
 Furthermore, this city was also the birthplace of The Beatles during the sixties era and has been nominated as the World Capital City of Pop by Guinness World Records.
 Liverpool Cathedral and Saint George's Hall are also worth visiting if you are interested in architecture and historical buildings.

 Second, Leeds is located north-east of Manchester and can be reached in almost an hour by train.
 Dubbed as UK's largest legal and financial centre outside London, Leeds has a unique combination between old-classical buildings and skyscrapers.
 The city also has interesting shopping centres inside a well-preserved historical building like Victoria Quarter and The Corn Exchange.